terrence2/openfa/README.md

                   games.
 It appears to be completely unused.
 I believe that M files are used for campaigns and loose missions and MM files are the "base" maps for the mission editor, but that is just supposition at this point.
+    * [ ] MC: A PE file.
+Appears to be scripted mission events.
   * Sound
     * [ ] 11K, 8K, 5K: Raw PCM with the given sample rate
     * [ ] XMI: eXtended MIdi, probably